-- Ability and willingness to devote time as necessary, estimated to average 15-20 hours weekly, to CAG, Conference, EC or other SIGGRAPH issues.
+- Ability and willingness to devote time as necessary, estimated to average 12-15 hours weekly, to CAG, Conference, Executive Committee or other SIGGRAPH issues.

-- Ability and willingness to commit time and energy to the work of CAG that includes annually attending an average of 10 meetings: four CAG meetings, four EC meetings, the annual EC+CAG strategy meeting, conference committee meetings as deemed appropriate by the CAG, the annual conference, and other meetings as necessary.
+- Ability and willingness to commit time and energy to the work of CAG that includes annually attending an average of 10 meetings: three CAG meetings, three Executive Committee meetings, the annual Executive Committee+CAG strategy meeting, conference committee meetings as deemed appropriate by the CAG, quarterly calls with all paid contractors, the annual conference, and other meetings as necessary.

 - Ability and willingness to reply in a timely fashion, preferably within 24 hours, to all telephone, email, and mail communication on CAG or other SIGGRAPH issues, and to arrange backup on those occasions when this would not be possible.

 - Ability and willingness to communicate with others on issues that are sensitive and controversial.